openownership/bods-dev-handbook/data_validation.md

 * a description of the check
 * valid and invalid example data
 * human-readable error messages for the Data Review Tool
+3. Add a link to the GitHub issue in the notes column (or a temporary 'Development issue' column)

 Here is a [previous example of a test PR](https://github.com/openownership/lib-cove-bods/issues/113)